On sufficient conditions for spanning structures in dense graphs: Proof of the applications

 \begin{corollary} Let $\rho \leq \eta \ll d,k$.
 Let $G$ be a $(\rho, d)$-dense graph $G$ on $n$ vertices, and let $\cH = A_\eta(K_k(G))$.
 Then $\cH[S]$ has at least $\eta n^{k}$ edges for every $S \subset V(G)$ of size at least $\eta^{1/(2k)} n$. \end{corollary} \begin{proof} Let $F= G[S]$ and $m=|S|$.
 Observe that $F$ is $(\sqrt{\rho}, d)$-dense.
 This follows, since for any $U \subset V(F)$, we have $e(U) \geq d|U|^2/2-\rho n^2$ and, we also have $\rho n^2 \leq \sqrt{\rho} m^2$ since $m \geq \eta^{1/(2k)} n$ and $\rho \ll \eta$.

 By \cref{lemma:EMRSScliquecounting}, the number of edges in $K_{k}(F)$ is at least

-where we used that $\rho \ll d,k$ in the last inequality.
+where we used that $\rho \ll d,k$.
 We define a subgraph $\cJ \subseteq K_k(F)$ as follows.
 Initially, $\cJ = K_{k}(F)$.
-Next, we iteratively delete edges from $\cJ$, at each step removing those edges that are contained in a $(k-1)$-set that is contained in at most $\sqrt{\eta} m$ edges (in the updated hypergraph).
+Next, we iteratively delete edges from $\cJ$, at each step removing those edges that contain a $(k-1)$-set that is contained in at most $\sqrt{\eta} m$ edges (in the updated hypergraph).
 So the number of removed edges is at most

 Since $\eta \ll d,k$ it follows that, after the removal, the number of edges in $\cJ$ is at least